 Shopaholics are in for a treat in Munich.
 Collectively, the city's shops, malls and markets offer everything from the most luxurious of designer goods to the most traditional of Bavarian crafts.
 International brands are well represented, but there is much in the way of quirky one-off finds to be had too.

-Neuhauserstrasse and Kaufingerstrasse, in the city centre, are the main shopping areas in Munich and are lined with large department stores and global chains.
+Neuhauserstrasse and Kaufingerstrasse, in the city centre, are the main shopping areas in Munich and are lined with large department stores like Kaufingertor München and with global chains.
+There is the Stachus Passagen at Karlsplatz, which is Europe's biggest subterranean mall.
 You can find smaller, more exclusive boutiques around Maximilianstrasse and Theatinerstrasse.
 In Schwabing, Leopoldstrasse is a trendy shopping street with interesting boutiques tucked away on the surrounding roads.

 Viktualienmarkt, the bustling, colourful food market at the eastern end of the Marienplatz pedestrian zone, is one of Munich’s major attractions.
-The market is open Monday to Friday 1000-1800 and Saturday 1000-1500.
+The market is open Monday to Saturday 0800-2000.
 It has existed on the site since 1807 and is a focal point of life in Munich.
 The Elisabethmarkt, in Schwabing, is a little more low-key, but this food and drink market is no less mouth-watering.
 It has the same opening hours as the Viktualienmarkt.